AElfProject/aelf-docs/docs/resources/whitepaper-2/roadmap/index.md

    Deploy an AI based oracle to facilitate the development of AI-powered dApps, improve interaction capabilities, and support collaborations with AI Agent platforms on the aelf blockchain.
 3. [aelf as a Modular + ZK-rollup Layer 2 Blockchain](https://docs.aelf.dev/resources/whitepaper-2/modular-blockchain/)

-   Advance aelf's modular architecture to allow for greater customization and scalability, catering to diverse application needs and enhancing overall network flexibility, while implementing ZK-Rollup as a Layer 2 solution for optimal TPS, efficiency and EVM compatability.
+   Advance aelf's modular architecture to allow for greater customization and scalability, catering to diverse application needs and enhancing overall network flexibility, while implementing ZK-Rollup as a Layer 2 solution for optimal TPS, efficiency and EVM compatibility.

 ## Q1 2025

 1. [Intelligent Load Balancing for aelf](https://docs.aelf.dev/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/operational-excellence/#iii-intelligent-load-balancing-for-aelf)

-   Integrate AI-driven intelligent load balancing on aelf to ensure efficient traffic distribution and resource utilization across the network, enhancing performance and reliability.
+   Integrate AI-driven intelligent load balancing on aelf to ensure efficient traffic distribution and resource utilisation across the network, enhancing performance and reliability.

 ## Q2 2025